Special Sessions

 Topology is now a large, well-developed field of mathematics.
 Even low dimensional spans a broad range of research topics.
 This session may include talks related to computational topology and quantum 3-manifold invariants.
 It may include more geometric topics such as hyperbolic knots, Dehn surgery, and complex projective structures.
 There is a bridge from knot theory to concordance, and from there to knotted surfaces and families of smooth structures.
 Here some symplectic topology may even make an appearance.

-Xianzhe Dai, University of California, Santa Barbara, USA, dai@math.ucsb.edu; Fei Han, National University of Singapore; Pedram Hekmati, University of Auckland, NZ; Varghese Mathai, University of Adelaide, AUS.
+Organisers: Xianzhe Dai (University of California, Santa Barbara), dai@math.ucsb.edu USA; Fei Han (National University of Singapore), Singapore; Pedram Hekmati (University of Auckland), NZ; Varghese Mathai (University of Adelaide), AUS.

 Singularity theory is a meeting place of many disparate areas of mathematics, where different types of ideas, techniques and results merge together.
 The modern theory of singularities dates back to the 1960s, with the pioneering work of Thom, Hironaka, Brieskorn, Zariski, Milnor, Arnold and many other celebrated mathematicians.
 More recently, Singularity Theory promoted vigorous interchanges among mathematical fields such as algebraic and geometric topology, algebraic geometry, number theory, and more applied fields such as computer vision, engineering, and the study of large data sets.